GuiGou12358/sc-rollup/examples/price-feed-oracle/ink-v5/contracts/price_feed_consumer/README.md

-# Price feed consumer
+# Price feed consumer (ink! v5)

-Example of `Ink! smart contract` that consumes the prices sent by the Price Feed Oracle implemented via a `phat contract.` It uses the crate `phat_rollup_anchor_ink`.
+Example of `Ink! smart contract` that consumes the prices sent by the Price Feed Oracle implemented via a worker deployed on [Phala Cloud](https://cloud.phala.network/)
+It uses the crate `inkv5_client_lib`.

 It supports:
  - create a trading pair with an id and the token names.
 The name must match with the API id from CoinGecko.
 By example: `polkadot`, `astar`, `pha`, `usd`.
 Only an address granted as `MANAGER` can do it.